mkonicek/coding-time/content/blog/scroll-events-react-hooks/index.md

   div.addEventListener('scroll', handleScroll);
 }, [handleScroll]);

-// If no data we render a loading indicator. if (!itemsFromServer) {
+// If we have no data yet, we render a loading indicator. if (!itemsFromServer) {
   return <LoadingIndicator />;
 }